GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 == Decoding problem
 If some Pauli errors happened, some of the stabilizers will be anti-commute with the errors.
 When we measure them We usually call the measurement outcome of the all stabilizers as syndrome.
 The decoding problem is given the syndrome, find the probable error pattern that is consistent with the syndrome.

-#definition(
-  [MLE Problem],[
+#definition([MLE Problem])[
-    The most-likely error(MLE) problem is given the syndrome, find the most probable error pattern that is consistent with the syndrome.
+    The most-likely error (MLE) problem is given the syndrome, find the most probable error pattern that is consistent with the syndrome.
     $
     op("argmax",
      limits: #true)_(e) p(e) \
      "s.t."
 H(e) = s
     $
     where $H(e)$ is the syndrome of the error pattern $e$.
-  ])
+  ]

 For a given error, applying any stabilizer to it leaves the syndrome unchanged.
 All such errors within the same degenerate class have an equivalent effect on the logical information.
 Thus, a better decoding approach than MLE is MLD (Maximum Likelihood Decoding), which directly determines the most probable logical effect of the error rather than the exact physical error.

-#definition(
-  [MLD Problem],[
+#definition([MLD Problem])[
-    The maximum likelihood decoding(MLD) problem is given the syndrome, find the most probable logical state by summing over all the error patterns that belong to the same degenerate class and are consistent with the syndrome.
+    The maximum likelihood decoding (MLD) problem is given the syndrome, find the most probable logical state by summing over all the error patterns that belong to the same degenerate class and are consistent with the syndrome.
     $
     op("argmax",
      limits: #true)_(l) p(l) = op("argmax",
      limits: #true)_(l)sum_(L(e) = l \ H(e) = s) p(e)
     $
     where $H(e)$ is the syndrome of the error pattern $e$, $L(e)$ is the logical information of the error pattern $e$.
-  ])
+  ]

 As shown, the MLD decoding problem involves summing over all error patterns within the same degenerate class that match the observed syndrome.
 This structure naturally lends itself to tensor network contraction methods.
 In the following section, we will introduce tensor network-based MLD decoder.
 Now we will give an example of the decoding problem.